Current Status of Inert Higgs Dark Matter with Dark Fermions: Other constraints and extra , contributions

-In this section, we will initially delve into the manner in which our model contributes to $\Delta a_{\mu}$ and $M_W$, as outlined in Sec.~\ref{sec:g2_mw}.
-Subsequently, we will provide an overview of the relevant theoretical and experimental constraints in Sec.~\ref{sec:constraint}.
+In this section, we will provide an overview of the relevant theoretical and experimental constraints in Sec.~\ref{sec:constraint}.
+Subsequently, we will initially delve into the manner in which our model contributes to $\Delta a_{\mu}$ and $M_W$, as outlined in Sec.~\ref{sec:g2_mw}.